opendistro/for-elasticsearch-docs/docs/security-configuration/concepts.md

 # Authentication flow

-Understanding the authentication flow is the best way to get started with configuring the Security plugin for Open Distro for Elasticsearch.
+Understanding the authentication flow is the best way to get started with configuring the Security plugin.

 1. To identify a user who wants to access the cluster, the Security plugin needs the user's credentials.